szymonmichalski/starid-1/index.md

 # 19.01.2017

-concepts for triangles class to be implemented using eigen, and for image class
+concepts for image and triangle

 ![concepts](images/concepts.jpg)